-Table 3 presents the actual median and mean equivalent disposable income and the above set of income distribution summary statistics for the USA (1997), UK (1995), Canada (1997), Germany (1994), Sweden (1995) and France (1994).
-For the latter five countries it also presents the results of simulating US-level employment probability of women and of men and women combined.
+Table 3 presents the actual median and mean equivalent disposable income and the above set of income distribution summary statistics for Canada (1997), the USA (1997), UK (1995), Germany (1994), Sweden (1995) and France (1994).
+For the latter five countries it also presents the results of simulating a Canadian level employment probability of women and of men and women combined.
 In these simulations, the impact on household disposable income of a change in probability of workforce participation is simulated - i.e. the simulations calculate the net benefit to households of greater workforce participation after subtracting direct taxes and after any associated reduction in transfer payments.
-Typically, rising employment levels would partially benefit the budget balance of governments (as well as the net income of households), and one would expect the impacts of greater workforce participation on GDP per capita to exceed its impacts on average disposable personal income.
-However, since the focus here is the distribution of households' command over resources (of time and money), this paper emphasizes the change in equivalent disposable household income.
+Typically, rising employment levels would